 What is a keyword?
-It’s important question for anyone looking to do business either as a strictly e-commerce entity or as a traditional “brick and mortar” store.
+It’s an important question for anyone looking to do business either as a strictly e-commerce site or as a traditional brick-and-mortar store.

 IN A RUSH?!
 Click for our 60 second snapshot

 Table of Contents

 Keywords are words or phrases that internet searchers enter on search engines like Google to search for information on certain topics.
 These searches are called search queries.